griquelme/tidyms/docs/peak-picking.rst

 Noise estimation
 ----------------

-To estimate the noise and baseline, the signal :math:`x[n]` is modelled as three additive components:
+To estimate the noise and baseline, the discrete signal :math:`x[n]` is modelled as three additive components:

 .. math::
     x[n] = s[n] + b[n] + e[n]

-:math:`s[n]` is the peak component, and is deterministic, non negative and small except in a region where peaks are present.
-The baseline :math:`b[n]` is a smooth slow changing function.
+:math:`s` is the peak component, and is deterministic, non negative and small except in a region where peaks are present.
+The baseline :math:`b` is a smooth slow changing function.
 The noise term :math:`e[n]` is assumed to be iid samples from a gaussian distribution :math:`e[n] \sim N(0, \sigma)`.

-If we consider the second finite difference of :math:`x`, :math:`y`:
+If we consider the second finite difference of :math:`x[n]`, :math:`y[n]`:

 .. math::
     y[n] = x[n] - 2 x[n-1] + x[n-2]

 As :math:`b` is a slow changing function we can ignore its contribution.
-We expect that the contribution from :math:`s` in the peak region is greater than the noise contribution, but if we ignore these regions and focus on regions where :math:`s` is small we can say that most of the variation in :math:`y` is due to the noise:
+We expect that the contribution from :math:`s` in the peak region is greater than the noise contribution, but if we ignore higher values of :math:`y` we can focus on regions where :math:`s` is small we can say that most of the variation in :math:`y` is due to the noise:

 .. math::
     y[n] \approx (e[n] - 2 e[n-1] + e[n-2])